abinzagr/atelier_azure/.copilot/README.md

 ## Support

 For questions about using these artifacts:
-- Reference the original sample projects in `/fabric/`
+- Reference the original sample projects in `/fabric/` and `/databricks/`
-- Check the troubleshooting guide in `fabric-troubleshooting-prompt.md`
+- Check the troubleshooting guide in `fabric-troubleshooting-prompt.md` and `databricks-troubleshooting-prompt.md`
-- Review the Fabric documentation links in the instruction files
+- Review the documentation links in the instruction files

 ---